devkitPro/deko3d/Primer.md

 `gl_FragCoord` in fragment shaders obeys the device origin mode when it comes to the Y axis and has pixel centers at half-integers, *with GLSL layout qualifiers having absolutely no effect*.
 Please note that regardless of the Origin setting, the clip space Y axis points *up* like in OpenGL.
 Clip space X and Y are both in the range [-1, 1] as well.

+The current GPU tick can be queried without queuing a command buffer with `dkDeviceGetCurrentTimestamp`, and converted back and forth to nanoseconds using `dkNsToTimestamp`/`dkTimestampToNs`.
+See also [counters](#counters).

 ### Memory Blocks (`DkMemBlock`)